jintangz/DataPreprocessing/README.md

 If you has some advice about this, you can contact me with email jintangz@126.com.
 Of crouse, It would be my pleasure if you are willing to join me to help this project delevop better.

-On August 13, 2021, The modual of DataLoad and DataFilter was finished.
+On August 13, 2021, The module of DataLoad and DataFilter was finished.
 And it passed unit test smoothly.
 I was so happy, hahah.